CarlosMandele/CarlosMandele.github.io/README.md

-## Carlos Mandele's Data Science and Machine Learning portfolio project
+## Carlos Kalombola's Data Science and Machine Learning portfolio project

 Based on a Minimal Jekyll theme for GitHub Pages [1].